roxas232/iondrum/README.md

 * Solder a jumper wire from the Micro USB breakout board's VCC to the USB Host Shield's VCC, and the same for ground
 * Solder a jumper wire from pin 7 on the USB Host Shield to the RST pin
 * Run jumpers from the USB Host Shield to the Arduino pins 11 -> 51, 12 -> 50, and 13 -> 52
+  * I actually recommend soldering these wires to the bottom of the Arduino since I ripped these off multiple times in development
 * Add male headers to the Wav Trigger's serial inputs
 * Run VCC and Ground from the Micro USB breakout to both the Wav Trigger and the OLED Display
 * Run SDA and SCL from the Arduino to the OLED display